 Reserves: 3.4 million MT

-While Australia was the second-largest rare earth mining country in 2017 at 20,000 MT, it has only the fifth-largest reserves in the world.
+While Australia was the second largest rare earth mining country in 2018 at 20,000 MT of production, it has only the sixth largest reserves in the world.
 Currently its reserves stand at 3.4 million MT.

-Rare earths have only been mined in Australia since 2007, but output is expected to increase moving forward.
-Lynas (ASX:LYC) is currently operating the Mount Weld mine and concentration plant in the country; it also operates a rare earths refining and processing plant in Malaysia.
-Mount Weld produces up to 66,000 tons of concentrate each year containing 26,500 tons of rare earth oxides.
+Rare earths have only been mined in Australia since 2007, but extraction is expected to increase moving forward.
+Lynas (ASX:LYC,OTC Pink:LYSCF) is currently operating the Mount Weld mine and concentration plant in the country; it also operates a rare earths refining and processing plant in Malaysia.

 7. United States

 Reserves: 1.4 million MT

 The US reported output of 15,000 MT of rare earths in 2018, up from no production the previous year.
 Rare earths reserves in the country are fairly high, and stand at 1.4 million MT.

 Rare earths mining in the US currently happens only at the Mountain Pass mine in California.
 It was run by Molycorp before it went bankrupt, and then went up for sale — in the end, the mine was bought by MP Mine Operation, which is majority owned by JHL Capital Group and QVT Financial.
 Mountain Pass went back into production in Q1 2018 after being put on care and maintenance in Q4 2015.

 Despite mining some reserves, the US is a major importer of rare earth materials, with demand for compounds and metals worth US$160 million in 2018; that’s up from US$137 million the previous year.
 The country has classified rare earths as critical minerals, a distinction that has come to the fore in light of the trade war between the US and China.